TUDelft-books/.github/profile/README.md

 The owners have a shared responsibility of adding people to the organisation, maintaining the homepage https://oit.tudelft.nl/ and they can be approached for technical questions.
 This list of owners will grow soon!
 If you'd like to be an owner, reach out to one of the existing owners!

-You can get started on your own account with the Teachbooks Template (https://github.com/TeachBooks/template) and transfer your repository to this organisation as soon as you're a member.
+You can get started on your own account with the template provided by TeachBooks, converted to be used at TU Delft (https://github.com/TUDelft-books/TUDelft-template) and transfer your repository to this organisation as soon as you're a member.
 After transferring, your book is online at https://oit.tudelft.nl/<book_repository>!
 As soon as you're a member, you can add new books yourself.

 For transferring books you already have somewhere elso on GitHub we propose:
 - If the old repository is not shared with others yet: